Communications Affordability Tracker

 Ofcom regularly monitors people’s experience of communications services.
 This summary sets out the findings from our latest research into the affordability of home broadband, mobile phone, landline and pay TV services.

-Households are continuing to make changes to their communications services and reduce spend elsewhere so that they can afford them
+Households continue to make changes to their communications services so that they can afford them

 Download the data